COVID-19: Coronavirus impacts spread across mining sector - Canadian Mining Journal

-As the world seemingly moves into lockdown to halt the transmission of the novel Covid-19 virus, the uncertainty and restrictions on movement are taking a toll on markets and commodities.
+As the world seemingly moves into lockdown to halt the transmission of the novel COVID-19 virus, the uncertainty and restrictions on movement are taking a toll on markets and commodities.

 After initially benefiting from uncertainty around the virus and peaking at US$1,687 per oz., the price of gold has come down to US$1,475 per oz.
 A report from the World Gold Council released today suggests that the recent gold price volatility has been driven by liquidations across all asset classes.
 While the looming economic slowdown will likely result in high gold price volatility, the authors see the high levels of risk, negative real interest rates and quantitative easing as supportive for gold investment demand as a safe haven.